 Another major disadvantage is that they evaporate quite quickly; hence, a lot is needed for maximal performance.

 The Afton Chemical Corporation produces methylcyclopentadienyl manganese tricarbonyl (MMT).
-It is expensive, but easily the best octane booster in the market.
+It is expensive, but easily the best octane boosters in the market.
 It is used on a global scale alternatively to TEL (Tetraethyl lead) as an environmental additive to raise the octane of fuel.
 It is highly favoured because its by-products are environmentally friendly, not harmful to emission control devices and does not cause build-up.

 Also known as diclopentadienyliron, this product is very popular in octane boosters.
 Basically, this iron compound is a cheaper alternative to MMT and by extension, an alternative to TEL in 3rd world country fuel refineries.